krishna4a6av/.config/README.md

 # Important stuff
 * I am using a 14" laptop so the sizing of elements will likely be too big for most other screens and will need manual configuration.
 (I might add a sizing factor later to make it easier but for now it'd need to be done by the user)
-* Display setting is set at 2880x1800 in 14", 120 Hz for me you can adjust it int /hypr/config/monitors.conf.
+* Display setting is set at 2880x1800 in 14", 120 Hz for me you can adjust it in .config/hypr/config/monitors.conf.
 * The wallpaper script uses swww by default, You can adjust the wallpaper manager in /config/colors/Themer/Wallpapers.sh.
 * Add wallpapers in ~/Pictures/Wallpapers/ in specified theme file, for the wallpaper script to work.
 (My wallpapers: https://github.com/krishna4a6av/Wallpapers.git)